cdxker/Flask-Sekazi/README.md

 </script>
 ```

+## Examples
-An example of using this in a flask application is found under the `examples` folder
+Examples of using this extension are shown under the `examples` folder